Questions and answers on the German Remuneration Ordinance for Institutions

 On the other hand, bridging payments and the like, which serve a post-contractual support, are generally regarded as critical and require a special justification, especially if they are to be granted for more than two years.

-It should be noted that according to the FAQs, each institution must ensure by contractual arrangement that severance entitlements can be reduced or cancelled with effect for the future.
+It should be noted that according to the FAQ, each institution must ensure by contractual arrangement that severance entitlements can be reduced or cancelled with effect for the future.
 This also applies to severance payments promised to non-MRTs, since according to BaFin such an obligation arises from section 5 para.
 2 in conjunction with para.
 3 no. 2 IVV.

 If several criteria regarding the privileged nature of a severance payment according to section 5 para.
 6 sent.
 5 no. 1 IVV are met, it remains unclear whether a notification of the supervisory authority is required.
-In our opinion, however, the example chosen in the FAQs would tend to argue against this.
+In our opinion, however, the example chosen in the FAQ would tend to argue against this.
 It is also new that in the event of several criteria regarding the privileged nature of a severance payment being met - in deviation from the wording of the IVV - a notification is not necessary if the requirements of section 5 para.
 6 sentence 5 no. 3 IVV are fulfilled.
 According to the FAQs, a collective notification can also be submitted if the severance payments relate to a large number of similar circumstances.

 Bonus pool